Waitangi dildo incident

-The Waitangi dildo incident occurred on 5 February 2016 in Waitangi, New Zealand, when protester Josie Butler flung what was referred to as a dildo (actually a rubber squeaky toy) at Minister of Economic Development Steven Joyce, striking him in the face.
+The Waitangi dildo incident occurred on 5 February 2016 in Waitangi, New Zealand, when protester Josie Butler flung what was referred to as a dildo (actually a penis-shaped squeaky toy) at Minister of Economic Development Steven Joyce, striking him in the face.
 The incident became international news, and was quoted and parodied in art, music, and television comedy.

 Background

 Waitangi Day, New Zealand's national holiday, commemorates the signing of the Treaty of Waitangi between the British Crown and representatives of Māori on 6 February 1840.
 Because the Treaty of Waitangi was for many years ignored by European colonists, being declared "a simple nullity" in the 1877 Wi Parata v Bishop of Wellington judgement, Waitangi Day celebrations have frequently been a scene of political protest.
 Politicians attending have been jostled and heckled; mud was thrown at the Leader of the Opposition Don Brash in 2004, and the Prime Minister John Key was grabbed by two protestors in 2009.

-In February 2016, New Zealand had just signed the 12-nation Trans-Pacific Partnership (TPP) trade agreement, which had been widely criticised by Māori as undermining the self-determination that should be guaranteed to them by the Treaty of Waitangi.
-Prime Minister John Key wanted to respond to critics of the TPP at Waitangi, but was told he would not be allowed to discuss politics on the marae.
-Two days before the Waitangi ceremonies, where a large anti-TPP protest was promised, Key decided not to attend, and sent senior politician and Minister for Economic Development Steven Joyce as the government's representative.
+In February 2016, New Zealand had just signed the 12-nation Trans-Pacific Partnership trade agreement (TPPA), which had been widely criticised by Māori as undermining the self-determination that was guaranteed to them by the Treaty of Waitangi.
+Prime Minister John Key wanted to respond to critics of the TPPA at Waitangi, but was told he would not be allowed to discuss politics on the marae.
+Two days before the Waitangi ceremonies, where a large anti-TPPA protest was promised, Key decided not to attend, and sent senior politician and Minister for Economic Development Steven Joyce as the government's representative.

 Event

-While Joyce was speaking to reporters at Te Tii Marae, Waitangi, on the day before the celebrations, Josie Butler, a Christchurch nurse, threw what appeared to be a dildo (in the form of a large flesh-toned rubber penis and testicles) at him.
-The dildo rebounded from his face, and the moment was captured on film.
-Joyce responded by saying "Goodo".
-Butler, who was protesting New Zealand's signing of the TPP, shouted "That’s for raping our sovereignty."
+While Joyce was speaking to reporters in the car park of the Copthorne Hotel on the day before the celebrations, Josie Butler, a Christchurch nurse, threw what appeared to be a dildo (in the form of a large flesh-toned rubber penis and testicles) at him.
+The dildo rebounded from Joyce's face, bouncing off the 1News reporter Helen Castles, who was interviewing him, and the moment was captured by her cameraman.
+Joyce, who was not harmed, responded by saying "Oh yes yes" and "Goodo".
+Butler, who was protesting New Zealand's signing of the TPPA, shouted "That’s for raping our sovereignty."
 She was arrested but later released without charge.
-Butler later explained that she was concerned about the TPP's effect on the cost of medications for her patients; the significance of the dildo was not explained.
+Butler later explained that she was concerned about the TPPA's effect on the cost of medications for her patients; the significance of the dildo was not explained.
+She had originally intended to throw the object at PM John Key, who at the last minute did not attend the ceremonies.
+After hours walking around Waitangi, she saw Steven Joyce's media interview in the Copthorne car park, but did not recognise him and had to ask a police officer if he was from the National Party.